 All vendors tested through the expenditure testing were also tested for proper procurement processes.
-While these vendors had new task orders and subsequent purchase orders for expenditures, all of which were tested, there were no new competitive solicitations (Invitation to Bid (ITB), Request for Qualifications (RFQ), or Request for Proposals (RFP)) for the vendors in our expenditure sample.
-As such, three vendors were judgmentally selected for detailed testing of the competitive solicitation process during FY2022.
+While these vendors had new task orders and subsequent purchase orders for expenditures, all of which were tested, there were no new competitive solicitations (invitation to bid ("ITB"), request for qualifications ("RFQ"), or request for proposals ("RFP")) for the vendors in our expenditure sample.
+Through discussion with the Natural Resource Management Department, it was determined that only one competitive solicitation for the SOIRL program was completed during our audit period of July 1, 2022, through May 31, 2023, which was tested.
 No exceptions were noted in our testing.